GabrielBalbine/GabrielBalbine/README.md

 ## ✨ Fun Facts

 -   My techonolgy interest was born when I was 4 years old, with my first video-game
--   I worked with Graphic Design by the Covid-19 Pandemic, so since there I conciliate it with programming and technology
+-   The Covid-19 Pandemic led me to explore Graphic Design, and I have been combining it with my passion for programming and technology ever since.

 ## 📫 Let's Connect!